 Napa Valley AVA

-Becoming a big winery in will never be part of the plan
+Becoming a big winery will never be part of the plan

-The three winemakers, Steve Reynolds (Reynolds Family Winery), Rolando Herrera (Stag’s Leap Wine Cellars, Vine Cliff, and others) and Bryan Page (Page Cellars and Revolver Wine Company) are all top winemakers with extensive credits and numerous awards and scores for their respective wines.
-In addition to winemaking, Rolando Herrera is also in charge of the farming aspects of the Hiatus Cellars operation.
+The three winemakers, Steve Reynolds (Reynolds Family Winery), Rolando Herrera (Stag’s Leap Wine Cellars, Vine Cliff and others) and Bryan Page (Page Cellars, Revolver Wine Company) are all top winemakers with extensive credits and numerous awards and scores for their respective wines.
+In addition, Herrera is in charge of the farming aspects of the Hiatus Cellars operation.

 I’m thrilled to have the opportunity for you to try our flagship wine, the Hiatus Cellars Napa Valley Cabernet Sauvignon.
 We created Hiatus Cellars with a vision to create wines showcasing the unique character of Napa Valley by pairing great vineyards with their winemaking soul mates.
 We choose to contract with vineyards of exceptional character and select winemaking partners who share in the vision of each project.
 In the case of our Cabernet Sauvignon, we’ve partnered with Steve Reynolds from Reynolds Family Winery.